 Conclusion

 Understanding the interplay between whole numbers and fractions is a cornerstone of mathematical proficiency.
 By recognizing how to represent whole numbers as fractions, convert between mixed numbers and improper fractions, and perform arithmetic operations with both, you equip yourself with essential tools for problem-solving in various contexts.
-The ability to without friction integrate whole numbers and fractions into your calculations not only enhances your mathematical skills but also deepens your understanding of numerical relationships.
+The ability to smoothly integrate whole numbers and fractions into your calculations not only enhances your mathematical skills but also deepens your understanding of numerical relationships.